nikolayvmarinov/nikolayvmarinov.github.io/_pages/research.md

 ## Dissertation on sanctions

 * I wrote my dissertation on economic sanctions:
-  * I wanted to know why political rivalry makes it hard to end economic sanctions.
+  * I wanted to know why political rivalry makes it hard to end economic sanctions
 * Since then, I have looked at:
   * whether sanctions destablize leaders
   * whether individual sanctions cause elite defections in autocratic regimes